 You could also convert your speech into a blog.
 Cover the main points of your speech in text format.
 Bold the quotes you want readers to takeaway and create a “click to tweet” option within the post.

-While in-person gatherings are much more common in 2021, podcasts are a great way to conduct virtual speaking engagements.
+While in-person gatherings are much more common now than during recent times in the past, podcasts are a great way to conduct virtual speaking engagements.
 Podcasts are also extremely convenient for your busy followers because it enables them to listen on the go.

 While podcasts are known for being audio only, sometimes podcast hosts upload the visual recording to YouTube.
 Keep this in mind as you present your speech.

 When it comes to connecting with your audience, your nonverbal communication is as important as your verbal communication.